-Deborah Raney’s books have won numerous awards, including the RITA, National Readers Choice Award, HOLT Medallion, and the Carol Award, and have twice been Christy Award finalists.
-She and her husband, Ken, recently traded small-town life in Kansas—the setting of many of Deborah’s novels—for life in the (relatively) big city of Wichita, where they enjoy gardening, antiquing, movies, and traveling to visit four children and a growing brood of grandchildren who all live much too far away.
+Deborah Raney’s novels have won numerous awards including the RITA, National Readers’ Choice Award, HOLT Medallion, the Carol Award, and have three times been Christy Award finalists.
+She and her husband, Ken Raney have traded small-town life in Kansas—the setting of many of Deb’s novels—for life in the city of Wichita.

 Link Whitman has settled into the role of bachelor without ever intending to.
 Now he’s stuck in a dead-end job and, as the next Whitman wedding fast approaches, he is the last one standing.
 The pressure from his sisters’ efforts to play matchmaker is getting hard to bear as Link pulls extra shifts at work, and helps his parents at the Chicory Inn.

 All her life, Shayla Michaels has felt as if she straddled two worlds.
 Her mother’s white family labeled her African American father with names Shayla didn’t repeat in polite–well, in any company.
 Her father’s family disapproved as well, though they eventually embraced Shayla as their own.
 After the death of her mother, and her brother Jerry’s incarceration, life has left Shayla’s father bitter, her niece, Portia, an orphan, and Shayla responsible for them all.
 She knows God loves them all, but why couldn’t people accept each other for what was on the inside?
 For their hearts?